West Nusa Tenggara: Ethnic groups

+Sasak people

 The Sasak people are the largest ethnic group inhabiting Lombok Island, and are culturally and linguistically closer to the Sasak of Lombok than to the peoples of eastern Sumbawa Island.
 This group has a rich culture with traditions that are still preserved, including in the fields of agriculture, dance, and traditional music such as Gendang Beleq.
-The majority of the Sasak people are Muslim, with some of them practicing Islam Wetu Telu, a form of Islam influenced by local beliefs.
+The majority of the Sasak people are Muslim, with some of them practicing Wetu Telu, a form of Islam influenced by local beliefs.